Environmental Targets and Results

 • CO2 emissions reduction rate (Scope 1 and 2) resulting from the Group’s business activities

-• Reduction rate for waste resulting from the Group’s manufacturing activities (excluding residue, sludge, etc.)
+• Rate of reduction of waste (excluding residue, sludge, etc.) resulting from the Group’s manufacturing activities

-• Reduction rate of water intake (amount used) at the Group’s production facilities and reduction of wastewater resulting from manufacturing activities
+• Reduction rate in water intake (amount used) at the Group’s production facilities and reduction rate in wastewater resulting from manufacturing activities

 • Environmental impact of wastewater resulting from the Group’s manufacturing activities